Sugandhi13/quiz-india/README.md

 ### Results Message

 Once all 5 questions were answered by user.
 Then the result message will be displayed to the user.
 In this message user will get information like how many correct answers he has given and total score he has socred based upon calculation described above.
+The user gets two choices (1) Try Again - it wil route the user on quiz with same difficulty level as he has last selected.
+(2) Select different level - it will route the use to landing page (index.html) where he can restart the quiz with same or new difficulties level.

 ![Result-Message-Image](/assets/images/resultpage.jpg)